The Perception of Detection

-So, here are some basic things that you can do to increase the perception of detection in your office.
+Here are a few things that you can do to increase the perception of detection in your practice.

 If you always uphold professional ethics and integrity, your employees will be more inclined to uphold the same values.
 The moment you appear unconcerned with ethics or integrity, your employees will follow suit.